 2012: Let's Play2012 TEDxVailWomen TEDxVailChange.

-2013/4: TEDxVailWomen, TEDxVailChange Naturally 17.
+2013/4: TEDxVailWomen, TEDxVailChange Naturally 2015: TEDxVail:naturally 17.
 I love TED cred points.
 Leading edge ideas excite me, challenging fresh linkages for solutions.

-Great March for Climate Action, President Obama, Earth's wilds.
-Alaska, California coasts & desert, Colorado Rockies, beautiful writing, sanctuaries, M.C.D.T., skiing Vail's back bowls, sustainability
+Great March for Climate Action, Earth's wilds. all things Alaskan, California coasts & desert, Colorado Rockies, beautiful writing, sanctuaries, skiing Vail's back bowls, We Rotary,

 Holistic solution to energy/ecology/education/economic systems.
 Call for all hands on deck radically linking everyone in a Citizen's Solution Council.
 The key to one can be the key to all.
 Local solutions with global impact fed back into an internet based exchange of solutions.
 Nature thrives when it continuously feeds back survivability clues back into its systems.
 Putting teens into global conferences so that decisions being made will take into account their ideas and the state of the world we are leaving them.
 Let's turn ordinary teens into Xtraordinary contributors. http://www.youtube.com/watch?v=VEpR-lq85bI

-jumping off boulders in the back bowls of Vail, leading "I am" wilderness meditations, skiing with my eyes closed, deep breathing/dancing in the wild, linking global organizations with enviro projects
+jumping off boulders in the back bowls of Vail, leading "I am" wilderness meditations, skiing blindly, deep breathing/dancing in the wild, linking global organizations with enviro projects

-An associate, while developing the 9th Word Wilderness Congress, mentioned how powerful she thought TED was.
-I investigated when I learned 2009 TED Active would be in Palm Springs, where I live in the winter, would host.
-These ideas ignited such excitement that I brought TEDX to Homer, Alaska where we live.
+While developing the 9th Word Wilderness Congress, someone mentioned how powerful she thought TED was.
+I investigated when I learned 2009 TEDActive would be in Palm Springs, where I live in the winter, would host.
+These ideas ignited such excitement that I brought TEDx to Homer, Alaska where we live.
 Go TED!
 TEDxHomer teens made the digital divide passable from the beginning.
 For TEDxHomer2010:Sustain US they won Ashoka's Technology for a Better World national competition with 4 other teams from all parts of the country.
 McKenzy, at 14, was given a chance to give a plea to hundreds to support TEDxYouth events throughout the US when he was given a Jefferson Award for community service to America.
 Positive solutions become apparent at deep levels when ideas worth spreading are shared with the world live and online.
-Now the teens are fledging and expanding into tools for other teens to organize their own events, dishing up delicious digital desserts for TEDxYouth.
+The teens have fledged and other teens are organizing their own events, dishing up delicious digital desserts for TEDxYouth.
+Now I organize TEDxVail.